 What if I take too much?

-If you take an extra dose of warfarin by accident, call your anticoagulant clinic straight away.
+If you take an extra dose of warfarin, call your anticoagulant clinic straight away.

 You may need to change your next dose of warfarin or have a blood test.

 If you take more than 1 extra dose of warfarin, you're at risk of serious bleeding.

 Urgent advice: Call your doctor or anticoagulant clinic, or go to A&E if: